stepanzabelin/clirio/README.md

 ##### Case 3.
 Pattern with value masks

-Using the `< >` operator to specify a place for any value The number of links separated by a space should be the same
+Using the `< >` operator to specify a place for any value.
+The number of space-separated parts should be the same

 ```ts
   @Command('hello <first-name> <last-name>')